6 Common Air Conditioner Smells Explained and How to Repair the Issue

-When your air conditioner is fresh and operating correctly, it’s expected you won’t be smelling anything weird.
-Out of the ordinary air conditioner noises and strange smells are a hint that something is out of whack.
-If your air conditioner is getting older or you haven’t had maintenance done within the last year, they can be an obvious sign you need pro air conditioning repair in York.
+When your air conditioner is spotless and running correctly, it’s expected you won’t be smelling anything weird.
+Unusual air conditioner noises and strange smells are a clue that something is up.
+If your air conditioner is past its prime or you haven’t had maintenance completed within the last year, they can be an obvious sign you need professional air conditioning repair in York.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical odor, isn’t a great sign.
-You could also report your:
+If your air conditioner smells bad when turned on, especially a chemical odor, it isn’t a great sign.
+You may also notice your:

 • Air conditioner smells like paint thinner